-This two part episode is itself part of a four part series tentatively entitled “Towards a Manifesto”, which explores the constantly evolving ideas that frame the Exploding Appendix project.
+This two-part episode is itself part of a four-part series tentatively entitled “Towards a New Manifesto”, which explores the constantly evolving ideas that frame the Exploding Appendix project.

 Drawing on the writing of Ayn Rand, Oscar Wilde and Karl Marx we ask if there can be an alternative, more positive conception of greed, of self-interest, of individualism, of freedom.